jdevfullstack/generative-ai-review/README.md

     of data.

 - **Generative AI**
-  - A type of AI that can generate new content, including text, images, audio, and more, based on the patterns it has learned from existing data.
+  - A further subset of deep learning, utilizing neural networks to create outputs similar to the input data.
+This can generate new content, including text, images, audio, and more, based on the patterns it has learned from existing data.
 This is where models like GPT (Generative Pre-trained Transformer) fall under.